How to give the best scientific presentation — EVER!

 It wasn’t that these scientists hadn’t been taught how to communicate well.
-They’d actually been taught the opposite — by their mentors and peers.
+They’d actually been taught the opposite — how to communicate badly.
+And by their mentors and peers no less!

 And so, in my frustration, I came up with an anti-guide to giving the Best Scientific Presentation Ever!

 This is that guide, polished up a bit since it’s first incarnation: